 Learn about powers of attorney for your parents, conservatorships, planning for elder care, the ins and outs of caregiving and arranging for long-term care, hospice care, avoiding elder abuse, and other elder law issues.

 Nursing homes are a place where the elderly should be safe.
 Unfortunately, a significant number of nursing homes abuse their residents in some way -- from physical abuse to stealing money to false imprisonment.
 If you know someone in a nursing home, pay attention to how that person is being treated and learn the common signs of elder abuse in nursing homes.
 Then, if you suspect abuse, take steps to deal with the problem.

-Financial abuse is the fastest growing form of elder abuse.
-Broadly defined, financial elder abuse is when someone illegally or improperly uses a vulnerable adult's money or other property.
+Financial elder abuse is when someone illegally or improperly uses a vulnerable adult's money or other property.
 Most states now have laws that make elder financial abuse a crime and provide ways to help the elder and punish the abuser.
-You can protect yourself or your loved ones from financial elder abuse by becoming familiar with the most common scams and learning what to do if you suspect foul play.

 As Americans live longer and longer lives, many require ongoing, long-term care.
 This care often falls to grown children -- men and women who are in their forties, fifties, and sixties and busy with careers or perhaps children of their own.
 Getting caught in this care-giving "sandwich" -- growing children on one side, aging parents on the other -- can be an emotional and financial burden, especially if you don't know where to turn for help.

 Senior homeshare match-up programs bring together older home providers with individuals seeking a place to live.
 In exchange for providing a private room in their home, seniors receive household assistance or rent from their housemate, or a combination of the two.
 Though the arrangement is not right for everyone, homesharing meets the needs of many seniors and their housemates.